jwalton/thedreaming.org/_posts/2020-05-26-avoid-csrf-attacks-with-api-design.md

 function to check an origin dynamically.
 (But make sure you pass in an `origin` option, because sadly the default here is to allow any origin.)

+Notice that a CSRF token would have protected us here, too, if we applied it to all content-types.

 ## Write negative test cases

 When you're writing test cases for your API, CSRF attacks are often overlooked.
-But I've seen a junior developer check in a change with THE comment "We keep seeing these OPTIONS requests failing in the logs.
+But I've seen a junior developer check in a change with the comment "We keep seeing these OPTIONS requests failing in the logs.
 Not sure what these are, but let's clean up the errors by just always returning 200 for OPTIONS."

-If you're familiar with how CORS works, that's a pretty face-palm worth sort of change.
+If you're familiar with how CORS works, that's a pretty face-palm worthy sort of change.

 Write some test cases that try sending an OPTIONS request to your API with an